JotaMGomes/Interview-Questions/README.md

 # Interview-Questions
-My solutions for some interview questions.
+My solutions for some interview questions.<br>
+Obs.: When more then one solution: My first attempt and after some research.

 ## LeetCode